 - Choose your investment type.
 Some of the investment options available for commodities trading and investing include futures contracts, exchange-traded funds, mutual funds, individual stocks, and buying a certain amount of the commodity itself.
 We go into more detail on all of these below.

-- Choose a broker.
-When looking for a commodities broker, look for one that’s fully licensed, with a strong reputation and an easy-to-use platform.
+- Select a commodities broker.
+When choosing a broker, look for one that’s fully licensed, with a strong reputation and an easy-to-use platform.
 The right broker makes it easier, not harder, to trade commodities successfully.

 - Assess the state of financial markets.
 As exciting as commodities trading can be, in a roaring bull market for stocks they could end up underperforming equities.
 Keep tabs on not only commodities markets but also the stock market to find an optimal time to jump in.